2004–05 Barangay Ginebra Kings season

 The 2004–05 Barangay Ginebra Kings season was the 26th season of the franchise in the Philippine Basketball Association (PBA).

 Transactions

 Occurrences

-Coach Allan Caidic was promoted as team manager and was replaced by assistant coach Bethune Tanquingcen after five games into the 2004 Fiesta Conference.
+Head coach Allan Caidic was promoted as team manager replacing Eric Altamirano.
+Altamirano replaced Ira Manaquis who served until first months of 2004.
+Caidic will be replaced by assistant coach Bethune Tanquingcen after five games into the 2004 Fiesta Conference.

 Championships

 The Barangay Ginebra Kings won the PBA's transition tournament called Fiesta Conference over Red Bull Barako, 3 games to 1, in the best-of-five title series for their first championship after seven long years, as the team celebrates its fifth overall title on July 7, 2004, defeating Red Bull, 103-86 in Game 4.

 As the PBA entered its 30th season with the regular two-conference format, the Barangay Ginebra Kings repeated as champions, the first time in its franchise history, by winning the 2004–2005 Grand Matador Philippine Cup title over the Talk 'N Text Phone Pals, 4 games to 2.